Ismail-Rahib/otpTwilio/README.md

 }
 ```

-## Usage
+## 🛠️ Usage
 1. Open `http://localhost:8080` in your browser.
-2. Enter your phone number and click "Send OTP".
+2. Enter your phone number and click "Send OTP" 📩.
-3. Enter the received OTP and verify.
+3. Enter the received OTP and verify 🔑.
-4. If successful, you are redirected to the dashboard.
+4. If successful, you are redirected to the dashboard 🏆.
-5. Click "Logout" to end the session.
+5. Click "Logout" to end the session 🚪.

-## License
+## 📜 License
 This project is open-source under the [MIT License](LICENSE).